Untie the knot, amicably

 Most people underestimate the amount of time their divorce will take.
 A divorce alone takes a minimum of seven months to be completed in England and Wales.
 If you have financial and/or child arrangements to make then it usually takes between nine months to a year.

 At amicable we know that the longer it takes to sort things out, the harder it is to stay amicable.
 We have developed our approach to speed up the process without making you feel rushed.
 We help you prepare so you can act quickly.
-If you are both emotionally ready to move forward then by starting the court process at the same time as negotiating with you partner you can complete an amicable divorce in around nine months
+If you are both emotionally ready to move forward then by starting the court process at the same time as negotiating with your partner you can complete an amicable divorce in around nine months

 Click here to get your own personalised divorce timetable.